 By: Blonde Two

 We Blondes often get asked about wild camping within the bounds of Dartmoor National Park.
-So much so that this summer we are even running our own Wild Camping Workshop on August 26th and 27th (when it will definitely be sunny!)
-We still have a couple of places available (ladies and gentlemen welcome) and it is a Blonde bargain at £90 for the weekend so if you fancy learning how to do any of the below do please get in touch.
+So much so that this summer we are once more running our own wild camping courses (when it will definitely be sunny!)
+We still have a couple of places available (ladies and gentlemen welcome) so if you fancy learning how to do any of the below do please get in touch.

 How to choose a Dartmoor wild camping pitch

 We have talked to you about this before.
 Although Dartmoor is the only place in England that you are legally allowed to wild camp (although not the only place where wild camping happens) there are a few rules that Dartmoor National Park require you to follow.
 These include sticking to the areas marked on the Dartmoor Wild Camping map below (click on the image for a downloadable PDF), ensuring that you are at least 100 metres away from a road, checking that you are not in sight of property and avoiding ancient workings and monuments (these include stone circles and most areas enclosed by stone walls).
 Most importantly, wild camping on Dartmoor is for backpack sized tents, and one or two nights only.
 Dartmoor National Park Authority very sensibly prefer to call it ‘backpack camping‘.